PositiveTechnologies/flower/README.md

 To install, add the following to your project `:dependencies`:

-    [flower "0.3.0"]
+    [flower "0.3.1"]

-Or use the Leiningen template to build a new application from scratch:
+Or use the [Leiningen](https://leiningen.org/) template to build a new application from scratch:

     lein new flower my-flower-application